Picking the Best Summer Schedule for Kids | 8 Free Printables

 Thankfully, there are so many free activities for kids to do such as swimming at your neighborhood pool, going to library events, local parks and playgrounds, playdates, dispersed camping, etc.

-What we did last year was found year-long memberships that were reduced in price through promotions or sites like Groupon.
-This cut down on costs a lot as we frequented the water park, Science Center and indoor play places.
+What we have done is find year-long memberships that were reduced in price through promotions or sites like Groupon.
+This cut down on costs a lot as we frequented the water park, Science Center, and indoor play places.

 I have been able to stick to my own routine hours before my kids wake up, but for you, your self-care time may be during your kids’ nap or quiet time.
 If you don’t have a built-in quiet time, I highly recommend incorporating one into your summer routine as well.

-Again, this time can be for you as much as it for your kids!
+Again, this time can be for you as much as it is for your kids!

-Since we avoid screens as much as possible because my boys’ nervous systems just can’t handle it and it’s not worth the battles, they love to do projects from companies like Kiwi Crate (use code SHARE30 for 30% off) and Little Passports.
+Since we avoid screens as much as possible because my boys’ nervous systems can’t handle it and it’s not worth the battles, they love to do projects from companies like Kiwi Crate (use code SHARE30 for 30% off).
 And Legos are always a winner, too, of course!

 Pssst… if you are running on empty, I have a Free eBook that walks you through how to take care of yourself so you have more to give to your family.
 Implementing these concepts have seriously been life-changing for me!

-Schedule & Routine Ideas: What to Do In Summer Vacation
+Schedule & Routine Ideas: What to Do During Summer Vacation

 There are so many different ways you can make a summer schedule and daily/weekly routine.
 I have made printables of the different types that you can download here!!

-Although block schedule has “schedule” in the name, it is actually a way to help you keep a consistent daily routine by scheduling activities and tasks within blocks of time.
+Although block schedule has “schedule” in the name, as I already discussed in detail above, it is actually a way to help you keep a consistent daily routine by scheduling activities and tasks within blocks of time.
 The blocks remain the same every day; the activities and tasks typically change.

 - 7:00am – 9:00am (Block 1): MORNING ROUTINE – Get dressed, eat, brush teeth, get ready for the day